Chaotic properties for billiards in circular polygons: Circular polygons

 One can draw circular polygons with many arcs by applying similar constructions, but that challenge is beyond the scope of this paper.
-The interested reader can look for inspiration in the nice Bunimovich's construction of elliptic flowers~\cite{Bunimovich2022}.
+The interested reader can look for inspiration in the nice construction of elliptic flowers due to Bunimovich~\cite{Bunimovich2022}.

-To end this section, we emphasize that all our theorems are general.
+To end this section, we emphasise that all our theorems are general.
 They can be applied to any circular polygon.
 Thus, we do not need to deal with concrete circular polygons.

-\section{The ``stretching along the paths'' method}
+\section{The `stretching along the paths' method}

-In this section, we present the main ideas of the \emph{stretching along the paths} method developed by Papini and Zanolin~\cite{papini2004fixed,papini2004periodic}, and extended by Pireddu and Zanolin~\cite{pireddu2007cutting,pireddu2008chaotic,pireddu2009fixed}.
-It is a technical tool to establish the existence of \emph{topological chaos}; that is, chaotic dynamics in continuous maps.
+In this short section, we present the main ideas of the \emph{stretching along the paths} method developed by Papini and Zanolin~\cite{papini2004fixed,papini2004periodic}, and extended by Pireddu and Zanolin~\cite{pireddu2007cutting,pireddu2008chaotic,pireddu2009fixed}.
+The reader acquainted with the method can take note of the notation introduced in Definition~\ref{def:Streching} and skip the rest of this section.

+This method is a technical tool to establish the existence of \emph{topological chaos}; that is, chaotic dynamics in continuous maps.
 We present a simplified version of the method because we work in the two-dimensional annulus $\mathcal{M} = \Tset \times [0,\pi]$ and our maps are \emph{homeomorphisms} on $\mathcal{M}$.
 We also change some terminology because our maps stretch along \emph{vertical} paths, instead of \emph{horizontal} paths.
-The reader interested in more general statements about higher dimensions, finding fixed and periodic points in smaller compact sets, study of crossing numbers, non-invertible maps, and maps not defined in the whole space $\mathcal{M}$, is referred to the original references.
+The reader interested in more general statements about higher dimensions, finding fixed and periodic points in smaller compact sets, the study of crossing numbers, non-invertible maps, and maps not defined in the whole space $\mathcal{M}$, is referred to the original references.

 Let $\mathcal{M} = \Tset \times [0,\pi]$.
 By a \emph{continuum} we mean a compact connected subset of $\mathcal{M}$. \emph{Paths} and \emph{arcs} are the continuous and the homeomorphic images of the unit interval $[0,1]$, respectively.
 Most definitions below are expressed in terms of paths, but we could also use arcs or continua, see~\cite[Table 3.1]{papini2004fixed}. \emph{Cells} are the homeomorphic image of the unit square $[0,1]^2$ so they are simply connected and compact.
 The Jordan-Shoenflies theorem implies that any simply connected compact subset of $\mathcal{M}$ bounded by a Jordan curve is a cell.
+Figure~\ref{fig:Cells} provides a visual guide for the following definitions.

 \begin{definition} An \emph{oriented cell} $\widetilde{\mathcal{Q}}$ is a cell $\mathcal{Q} \subset \mathcal{M}$ where we have chosen four different points $\widetilde{\mathcal{Q}}_{\rm bl}$ (base-left), $\widetilde{\mathcal{Q}}_{\rm br}$ (base-right), $\widetilde{\mathcal{Q}}_{\rm tr}$ (top-right) and $\widetilde{\mathcal{Q}}_{\rm tl}$ (top-left) over the boundary $\partial \mathcal{Q}$ in a counter-clockwise order.
 The \emph{base side} of $\widetilde{\mathcal{Q}}$ is the arc $\widetilde{\mathcal{Q}}_{\rm b} \subset \partial \mathcal{Q}$ that goes from $\widetilde{\mathcal{Q}}_{\rm bl}$ to $\widetilde{\mathcal{Q}}_{\rm br}$ in the counter-clockwise orientation.
 Similarly, $\widetilde{\mathcal{Q}}_{\rm l}$, $\widetilde{\mathcal{Q}}_{\rm r}$ and $\widetilde{\mathcal{Q}}_{\rm t}$ are the \emph{left}, \emph{right} and \emph{top sides} of $\widetilde{\mathcal{Q}}$.
 Finally, $\widetilde{\mathcal{Q}}_{\rm h} = \widetilde{\mathcal{Q}}_{\rm b} \cup \widetilde{\mathcal{Q}}_{\rm t}$ and $\widetilde{\mathcal{Q}}_{\rm v} = \widetilde{\mathcal{Q}}_{\rm l} \cup \widetilde{\mathcal{Q}}_{\rm r}$ are the \emph{horizontal} and \emph{vertical sides} of $\widetilde{\mathcal{Q}}$. \end{definition}